Two hundred people take part in Vigo in the most important Spanish congress on cybersecurity research

 Cybersecurity in Spain

-According to data from the Spanish National Cybersecurity Institute (INCIBE), which reports to the Ministry of Economic Affairs and Digital Transformation, in 2022, 118,820 cybersecurity incidents were managed from its Security Incident Response Centre (INCIBE-CERT),
+According to data from the Spanish National Cybersecurity Institute (INCIBE), which reports to the Ministry of Economic Affairs and Digital Transformation, in 2022, 118,820 cybersecurity incidents were managed from its Security Incident Response Centre (INCIBE-CERT), 9% more than the previous year.

 Of this total, more than 110,100 incidents affected citizens and companies, 546 affected strategic operators (public or private organisation responsible for the operation of an essential infrastructure) and 7,980 affected the Spanish Academic and Research Network (RedIRIS).